-|11:00-12:00||Efrat Bank (Technion, Israel), Primes in short intervals on curves over finite fields
+- Efrat Bank Technion, Israel, Primes in short intervals on curves over finite fields

 We prove an analogue of the Prime Number Theorem for short intervals on a smooth proper curve of arbitrary genus over a finite field.
 Our main result gives a uniform asymptotic count of those rational functions, inside short intervals defined by a very ample effective divisor E, whose principal divisors are prime away from E. In this talk, I will discuss the setting and definitions we use in order to make sense of such count, and will give a rough sketch of the proof.
 This is a joint work with Tyler Foster.

-|13:15-14:15|| Francesca Balestrieri (MPIM Bonn, Germany), Arithmetic of zero-cycles on products of Kummer varieties and K3 surfaces
+- Francesca Balestrieri MPIM Bonn, Germany, Arithmetic of zero-cycles on products of Kummer varieties and K3 surfaces

-Abstract.
 The following is joint work with Rachel Newton.
 In the spirit of work by Yongqi Liang, we relate the arithmetic of rational points to that of zero-cycles for the class of Kummer varieties over number fields.
 In particular, if X is any Kummer variety over a number field k, we show that if the Brauer-Manin obstruction is the only obstruction to the existence of rational points on X over all finite extensions of k, then the Brauer-Manin obstruction is the only obstruction to the existence of a zero-cycle of any odd degree on X. Building on this result and on some other recent results by Ieronymou, Skorobogatov and Zarhin, we further prove a similar Liang-type result for products of Kummer varieties and K3 surfaces over k.

-Abstract.
 To reduce to resolving Cohen-Macaulay singularities, Faltings initiated the program of "Macaulayfying" a given Noetherian scheme X. Under various assumptions Faltings, Brodmann, and Kawasaki built the sought Cohen-Macaulay modifications without preserving the locus where X is already Cohen-Macaulay.
 We will discuss an approach that overcomes this difficulty and hence completes Faltings' program.

-|15:30-16:30||Judith Ludwig (Heidelberg, Germany), Perfectoid Shimura varieties and applications
+- Judith Ludwig Heidelberg, Germany, Perfectoid Shimura varieties and applications

-Abstract.
 Given a tower of Shimura varieties (where the level at a fixed prime p grows) one may ask whether one can equip the inverse limit with a geometric structure.
 As I will explain in the talk, this is possible in many cases.
 The geometric structure is that of a perfectoid space.
 I will then show you the impact of this results by explaining some applications.

 Intercity Number Theory SeminarMarch 28, Leiden.
 This is a Thursday.
 All talks will be held in the Pieter de la Courtgebouw, room A5-47, which is walking distance from the train station.
 The PhD defense of Anna Somoza takes place in the Academiegebouw.

-|11:00-12:00||Christophe Ritzenthaler (Rennes), Reduction of plane quartics
+- Christophe Ritzenthaler Rennes, Reduction of plane quartics

-Abstract.
 Given a smooth plane quartic over a discrete valuation field K, we give a characterization of its reduction type (i.e. smooth plane quartic, hyperelliptic genus 3 curve or bad) over K in terms of the existence of a special plane quartic model and over the algebraic closure in terms of the valuations of the Dixmier-Ohno invariants of C. Joint work with Qing Liu, Elisa Lorenzo García and Reynald Lercier.

-|12:45-13:45||Pınar Kılıçer (Groningen), Modular invariants for genus-3 hyperelliptic curves
+- Pınar Kılıçer Groningen, Modular invariants for genus-3 hyperelliptic curves

-|14:00-15:00||Elisa Lorenzo-García (Rennes), Modular expressions for Shioda invariants
+- Elisa Lorenzo-García Rennes, Modular expressions for Shioda invariants

-Abstract.
 Let C be a genus 3 hyperelliptic curve.
 It isomorphism class is determined by the so-called Shioda invariants J2,J3,...,J10.
 By using some previous results and alternative invariants of Tsuyumine, we give a modular expresion (in term of theta constants) for the products Ji*Di where D is the discriminant of the curve C. As as a consequence we present a set of absolute invariants of C as Siegel modular functions.
 In the special case in which C has CM, we give an easy computable criterium for determining the type of bad reduction of a prime dividing the denominator of any of these absolute invariants (by Kilicer's talk results we already know that such a prime is of bad reduction).

 Seminarium Computer Algebra Nederland / Intercity Number Theory SeminarApril 12, UvA Amsterdam.
 The first three lectures will be in room C0.110 in Science Park 904.
 Tim Dokchitser's inaugural lecture will be in the Aula.

-|10:15-11:15||Steffen Löbrich (UvA), On cycle integrals of meromorphic modular forms
+- Steffen Löbrich UvA, On cycle integrals of meromorphic modular forms

-Abstract.
 In joint work in progress with Markus Schwagenscheidt, we study cycle integrals of meromorphic modular forms associated to quadratic forms of negative discriminant.
 In particular, we relate them to evaluations of locally harmonic Maass forms at CM-points.
 This allows us to generalize a recent theorem by Alfes-Neumann, Bringmann, and Schwagenscheidt on the rationality of these cycle integrals in several directions.

-|11:30-12:30||Alex Bartel (Glasgow), Torsion homology and regulators of isospectral manifolds
+- Alex Bartel Glasgow, Torsion homology and regulators of isospectral manifolds

-|13:30-14:30||Maarten Derickx (MIT), Modularity of elliptic curves over totally real cubic fields
+- Maarten Derickx MIT, Modularity of elliptic curves over totally real cubic fields

-Abstract.
 The key ingredient in Wiles' proof of Fermat's last theorem is his proof that all semistable elliptic curves over Q are modular.
 Wiles' techniques were later extended by Breuil, Conrad, Diamond and Taylor to prove modularity of all elliptic curves over Q. Using improvements in modularity lifting techniques Freitas, Le Hung and Siksek later proved that all elliptic curves over real quadratic fields are modular.
 In this talk I will discuss how the techniques for real quadratic fields together with new modularity lifting results due to Thorne and to Kalyanswamy can be used to prove modularity of elliptic curves over totally real cubic fields.

 Intercity Number Theory SeminarMay 10, Leiden.
 The first talk will take place in room B3 of the Snellius building.
 The afternoon talks take place in room 412 and will be followed by the awarding of the Compositio Prize 2014-2016 to James Maynard, and a reception.